filips123/PWAsForFirefox/native/README.md

 ### From Package Repositories

-#### PackageCloud
+#### Packagecloud.io

 The DEB and RPM packages are hosted on [the packagecloud.io repository](https://packagecloud.io/filips/FirefoxPWA).
 You can enable this repository and install packages from there if you prefer to manage FirefoxPWA updates using your system package manager.

-*Note:*  We are currently using a free plan for the packagecloud.io repository with limited bandwidth.
-In case the repository fails because of a bandwidth-related error, download and install the package manually.
-We will try to improve this in the future.
+Thanks to [packagecloud.io](https://packagecloud.io/) for sponsoring this project and providing us a free hosting for our DEB and RPM packages!

 #### Standard Repositories